mennetorelli/Plumberz/README.md

   though it could be any type since we never read anything from upstream.
 For both `mapC`s, it's `Int`
 * The second indicates the downstream value, or output.
 For `yieldMany` and the first `mapC`, this is `Int`.
   Notice how this matches the input of both `mapC`, which is what lets us combine these two.
-  The output of `mapC` is `String`.
+  The output of the second `mapC` is `String`.
 * The third indicates the base monad, which tells us what kinds of effects we can perform.
   A `ConduitT` is a monad transformer, so you can use `lift` to perform effects.
-(We'll learn more about conduit's monadic nature later.)
-We're using `IO` in our example.
+  In our ecample we are using `IO` as base monad, because we used `print` in the last component.
 * The final indicates the result type of the component.
   This is typically only used for the most downstream component in a pipeline.
+  In our example we have `()`, since `mapM_C print` doesn't result in nothing important, but we could have for instance a pipeline like `yieldMany [1..10] .| mapC (*2) .| sumC`, where the most downstream component `sumC` gets the sum of all values in the stream, and therefore results in a `Int`.

  The components of a pipeline are connected to the `.|` operator, which type is: